 Whether you’re hoping for a better understanding of how cloud computing works from a business perspective, you’re looking to get into writing code for cloud platforms, or you’re exploring ways that your enterprise can leverage cloud services, it’s a critical advantage to at least familiarize yourself with cloud computing.
 Here are some of the best cloud computing courses for beginners.

-Course length — Single 1.7 hour course.
+Course length — 1 hour and 35 minutes

 Cost — Available via free trial or $29 a month subscription.